rfrost10/Image-Comparator/README.md

 Purpose: Set up a static webpage and server to host classifier/comparator tasks for ophthalmologists and collect classification/comparison data for analysis

 I am not the original author of these files.
 This repository contains aggregated and updated files from previous developers.
-See acknowledgement below.
+See acknowledgements below.

 ## Instructions for use
 1. Set up AWS instance.
 Free tier is adequate for deployment on a small scale.You will need your public host IP or DNS and SFTP access (prefer Filezilla) to make docker setup easier